 Consulting is a lot like cooking.
 You take pieces of a problem, just like ingredients from your garden or pantry, and mix them to create a solution—or a meal—that brings people together.

 I can compare the two because I spend many lunch hours filming my Filipino Food Fridays cooking show on YouTube.
-And in my analyst role with Accenture Health and Public Services (H&PS), we implement systems that improve government work flows and help people more easily access their benefits.
+And in my analyst role with Accenture Public Services, we implement systems that improve government work flows and help people more easily access their benefits.
 I know how to pull together the right ingredients for success on both fronts.

 Mixing up roles